Yoona8/frontend-curriculum/notes/javascript.md

   // oncomplete triggers when createObjectStore is finished objStore.transaction.oncomplete = function(evt) {
     // connecting to the data base
-    const productsStore = db.transaction('products', 'readwrite')
+    // name of the store + mode (readonly, readwrite, etc) const productsStore = db.transaction('products', 'readwrite')
       .objectStore('products');
     // adding a new item, has to have the property from keyPath